-Lavaca County reports fifth case of COVID-19
+Lavaca County reports sixth case of COVID-19

-Lavaca County is reporting the fifth case of COVID-19, the disease caused by the new coronavirus, in a rural county resident in the Hallettsville 77984 zip code.
-The individual is currently experiencing mild symptoms and is isolating at home.
-It has been determined that this case is associated with the healthcare facility outbreak in Victoria County.
+Lavaca County is reporting the sixth case of COVID-19, the disease caused by the new coronavirus, in a City of Shiner, Texas resident.
+This case is considered "person-to-person spread", as this particular individual came in close contact with another confirmed COVID patient.
+The individual is currently isolating at home.